rbignon/woob/README.rst

 Applications
 ============

-If you are looking for applications using the woob library, visite `woob.tech <https://woob.tech>`_.
+If you are looking for applications using the woob library, visit `woob.tech <https://woob.tech>`_.

 Installation